nikitavoloboev/data/sharing/my-workflow.md

 - [Trello](../macOS/apps/trello.md) - Public and personal boards used for different projects centered around my one [Focus](../focusing/focusing.md) board.

 ## Time management
 - [Fantastical](../macOS/apps/fantastical.md) - I plan work for the entire day ahead and my day is primarily guided by the events I create.
-I use __Week__ view for __5 days__ from current day in the app.
+I use __Week__ view with __5 days__ from current day shown in the app.
 This gives me a perspective on what deadlines I have soon to complete and I can adjust my events as necessary and plan accordingly.
 - [Timing](../macOS/apps/timing.md) - Track all time I spend there.
 I automate as much of the tracking as possible so Timing learns from what I do and it's easy to fill out the sections after.

 ## Knowledge Indexing